-When using the HH57LW001 enthalpy sensor (see Fig. 52) for outside air changeover, the existing HH79NZ039 dry bulb sensor (see Fig. 53) must be removed.
-The enthalpy sensor will be mounted in the same location as the dry bulb sensor (see Fig. 54).
-When the enthalpy sensor's OA (Outside Air) temperature, enthalpy, and dew point are below their respective setpoints, the outside air can be used for free cooling.
-When any of these are above the setpoint, free cooling will not be available.
-Enthalpy setpoints are configurable and create an enthalpy boundary according to the user's input.
-For additional details, see Fig. 55-56 and Table 24.
+When using the HH57LW001 enthalpy sensor (see Fig. 44) for outside air changeover, the existing HH79NZ039 dry bulb sensor (see Fig. 45) must be removed.
+The enthalpy sensor will be mounted in the same location as the dry bulb sensor (see Fig. 46).
+When the enthalpy sensor's OA (Outside Air) temperature, enthalpy, and dew point are below their respective set points, outside air can be used for free cooling.
+When any of these are above their set point, free cooling will not be available.
+Enthalpy set points are configurable and create an enthalpy boundary according to the user's input.
+For additional details, see Fig. 47 and Table 22.

 Harness 48TC005213 is required to be connected between the EconomizerONE harness in the return air chamber.
+Harness

-Harness 48TC005213 has a 5-pin plug that connects directly to the HH57LW001 enthalpy sensor.
+48TC005213 has a 5-pin plug that connects directly to the HH57LW001 enthalpy sensor.
+The CRENTSEN001A00 accessory kit includes enthalpy sensor (HH57LW001) and associated 5-pin plug (48TC005213) and may be ordered as a finished good.